Who Was Mary Magdalene in the Bible?

 Here are five questions answered about the life and story of Mary Magdalene in the Bible.

 “Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
 There Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out…” Luke 8:1-2

 Mary was a Jewish woman from the fishing town Magdala on the western shore of the Sea of Galilee.
 Her name is mentioned 12 times in the Gospels, more than most of the apostles.
 Mark and Luke recorded the healing of demons from Mary’s life in their Gospel accounts.
 For a picture of what it must have been like for Mary to suffer through this in the first century, imagine the shame of being linked to physical or psychological illness as a cause of the demon possession.

-Maurice Casey, author of Jesus of Nazareth, surmises Mary must have suffered from severe emotional or psychological trauma to deem an exorcism necessary.
+Maurice Casey, the author of Jesus of Nazareth, surmises Mary must have suffered from severe emotional or psychological trauma to deem an exorcism necessary.
 She was battered and bruised, injured and in agony from the suffering demon possession entailed.
-Mary lost all control, and dignity, along with everything she knew in her previous life.
+Mary lost all control and dignity, along with everything she knew in her previous life.
 Beauty and wealth did not spare her from the evil that assailed and attacked her every hour of every day.
 “Seven is a mystic number suggesting ‘completeness,’ implying that when the evil spirits dominated Mary the suffering was extremely severe.”
 (All the Woman of the Bible)

 One can only speculate what it was like at the moment Jesus looked upon Mary in her state of desperation.
 Only He could have seen who she really was regardless of her derailed state.
-Not only did he recognize her, but commanded the demons to leave her.
-Though there are not a lot of details recorded about this event, her name is among the few mentioned in recordings of Jesus’ healings.
-The friendship forged from the freedom she suffered through led to Mary’s entire life henceforth serving as a reflection of her gratitude.
+Not only did He recognize her, but He commanded the demons to leave her.
+Though not many details are recorded about this event, her name is among the few mentioned in the recordings of Jesus’ healings.
+The friendship forged from the freedom she suffered through led to Mary’s entire life, henceforth serving as a reflection of her gratitude.